pganguli/personal-website/content/_index.md

 title = "About"
 +++

-# About Me

-My name is Prateek Ganguli and I’m a programmer.
-I'm currently pursuing a BTech Degree in Computer Science from Calcutta University, along with a BS Degree in Data Science from Indian Institue of Technology, Madras.
-The vast majority of my free time is spent studying and working on side projects.

-Go check out my list of projects at [Projects]({{< ref "/projects" >}}) or my blog at [Blog]({{< ref "/blog" >}})
+Email: `pganguli@cs.unc.edu`

+I am a PhD student in the [Department of Computer Science](https://cs.unc.edu) at the University of North Carolina, Chapel Hill, advised by [Samarjit Chakraborty](https://cs.unc.edu/~samarjit).
+My research interests include cyber physical systems and formal methods.

+Previously, I completed my bachelor's degree in Computer Science at the University of Calcutta, while simultaneously completing a bachelor's degree in Data Science at the Indian Institute of Technology, Madras.
+I also worked under [Ansuman Banerjee](https://www.isical.ac.in/~ansuman) as an undergrad research intern in the Advanced Computing and Microelectronics Unit at the Indian Statistical Institute, Kolkata.

 ---